-Estimates or Judgments Relating to Critical Accounting Policies financial statements and accompanying notes.
+Estimates or Judgments Relating to Critical Accounting Policies

+The preparation of financial statements in conformity with International Financial Reporting Standards, or IFRS, requires management to make estimates and assumptions that affect the amounts reported in the financial statements and accompanying notes.
 The Company bases its estimates on historical experience and on various other assumptions that it believes to be reasonable under the circumstances, as provided in the notes accompanying its financial statements, the results of which form the basis for making judgments about the carrying values of assets, liabilities, equity, revenue and expenses that are not readily apparent from other sources.
 The Company's operating results may be adversely affected if the assumptions change or if actual circumstances differ from those in the assumptions, which could cause the Company's operating results to fall below the expectations of securities analysts and investors, resulting in a decline in the share price of the Company.
-Significant assumptions and estimates used in preparing the financial statements include those related to the credit quality of accounts receivable, share based warrant and option payments, as well as revenue and cost recognition.
+Significant assumptions and estimates used in preparing the financial statements include those related to the expected credit loss for trade receivables, share-based warrants and stock options, impairment assessment and estimated useful lives of property, plant and equipment, valuation of inventories, fair value of derivative liabilities, and right of return products.